papillon-woof/pyqecc/README.md

 </div>

 PyQec mainly provide quantum error correction code (QECC) simulator.
+**Pre-alpha version for PyQec is provided.
+It may have a large bug**

 # Installation

 ```
 pip install pyqec
 ```
 In some cases, installation required setting for `--proxy`, `--user` or `sudo`.
 PyQec is written by python3

 # Usage